 Can there possibly be a dark side to chicken for your cat?
 Definitely.
 If you are purchasing high-quality cat food or treats made with chicken, you can usually feel at ease about your cat’s health and safety.
 But if you’re planning on preparing chicken yourself or giving your cat some of the chicken off of your plate, there are some issues you need to be mindful of.

 There are differing opinions on the safety of feeding your cat raw chicken.
 If properly prepared and if you purchase raw chicken that has been flash-frozen specifically for your cat’s raw food diet, then it is possible to give your cat raw chicken.
 The process of flash-freezing (which is essentially freezing a chicken quickly at an extremely low temperature) prevents ice crystals from forming.
 This keeps all of the juices and nutrients intact, and it helps to eliminate bacteria.
+Alternatively, you should look for raw chicken that’s been pasteurized by a HPP (High Pressure Pasteurization) system, which accomplishes similar levels of safety.

-Otherwise, raw chicken can prove just as dangerous to a cat as it can to humans thanks to food poisoning from E. coli or salmonella and bacterial contamination.
+Otherwise, raw chicken can prove just as dangerous to a cat as it can to humans thanks to food poisoning from E. coli or Salmonella and bacterial contamination.
 You should speak to your vet if you’re thinking about adding raw food to your cat’s diet.

 Seasonings and Ingredients